Script Development / Thread Pool DFF.THREAD

 Function keyword arguments |

-Returns a string that marks the Key of this function execution, which can be used later with DFF.THREAD.get_result(...) to get the result of the specified task.
+The return value is a string used to mark the Key of this function execution.
+It can be used later with DFF.THREAD.get_result(...) to obtain the result of the specified task.

 | Example | |